kubernetes-retired/external-storage/docs/deployment.md

 clusterrole "nfs-provisioner-runner" created
 ```

-`deploy/kube-config/clusterrolebinding.yaml` binds the `nfs-provisioner` service account in namespace `default` to your `ClusterRole`.
-Edit the service account name and namespace accordingly if you are not in the namespace `default` or named the service account something other than `nfs-provisioner`.
+`deploy/kube-config/clusterrolebinding.yaml` binds the "nfs-provisioner" service account in namespace `default` to your `ClusterRole`.
+Edit the service account name and namespace accordingly if you are not in the namespace `default` or named the service account something other than "nfs-provisioner".

 Create the `ClusterRoleBinding`.
 ```console